SVRourke/pantry_backend/README.md

 ```
 $ rails db:create db:migrate
 ```
-> note: this app requires postgres to run in production
+> note: this app requires postgresql to run in production

 If you would like to seed the database with some sample data you can do so, this will provide you with some examples of the various functions of the app, lists, friends, friend requests, list invites, items, etc. You can log in with the following credentials email: sam@gmail.com password: password
 ```